Brodingo/biteclock/README.md

 #### Motivation

 This is my first Elder Scrolls Online add-on, I wanted to learn how they are created so I started with something I've wanted for myself.
 In game I like providing werewolf and vampire bites as a means to build community and save others money (since Zenimax offers bites at a premium that I think is too high).
-I've also come to really enjoy Lua🌜, it feels even simpler than Python.
-Like, I have to write a function just to check if something is in an array, err.. table?
-It's quaint and zenlike to code in; a good reminder that all things **end**. *A little Lua syntax joke for ya there.*
+I've also really enjoyed learning Lua🌜.
+I look forward to using it in other places.

 ### Installing